rayanramoul/RayTerm/README.md

 | Ctrl n | Nav 3 |
 | Ctrl s | Nav 4 |

+Indentation :
+Here's a step-by-step example:

+- Move to the first line you want to indent.
+- Press v to start visual mode.
+- Select the lines with the arrow keys.
+- Press > to indent right or < to indent left.
+- Press Esc to exit visual mode.

 # The vim Language
 ## Buffers, Splits/Windows and Tabs